Skip to main content

 danger

-We still recommend using the method from Example 2 (even though it might seem a bit cumbersome) because if you directly modify the behavior of albumentations classes, it can cause issues in multi-threaded training environments.
-Please be careful!
+We still recommend using the method from Example 2 (even though it may seem inefficient), as modifying albumentations' class behavior could cause issues in multi-threaded training environments.
+Please be cautious!

 import albumentations as A